 Dr. Matthew van Emmerik

 Matthew completed his PhD studies and graduated as a Doctor of Music from the Sydney Conservatorium of Music and University of Sydney in 2011.
-He has recorded four commercially available CDs: ‘Neath Austral Skies, ‘Utaki – The Sacred Grove’, ‘HOMELAND’ featuring repertoire commissioned and composed specifically for him, this CD received critical acclaim.
-Matthew’s latest research CD project includes recording and compiling all of the solos by famed Australian composer, conductor and instrumentalist; Percy Code for the first time in history eleased on the Potenza Music label (U.S.A).
+He has recorded four commercially available CDs: ‘Neath Austral Skies, ‘Utaki – The Sacred Grove’, ‘Homeland’, featuring repertoire commissioned and composed specifically for him, this CD received critical acclaim.
+Matthew’s latest research CD project; ‘Preserving Code’, included recording and compiling all of the 11 solos by famed Australian composer, conductor and instrumentalist; Percy Code, for the first time in history and was released on the Potenza Music label (U.S.A).
 Matthew’s CD release ‘Utaki’ and his latest project ‘Preserving Code’ received the coveted ‘CD of the Month’ Award in the Brass Band World Magazine (UK) and was also a finalist for the ‘Solo CD of the Year’ Award in the same Magazine.

 In December 2016 Matthew performed with the world renowned ‘Chicago Symphony Orchestra’ Brass section at the opening concert of the Midwest Conference at Symphony Center, Chicago.

-Matthew is proud to be an Eastman Musical Instrument Company Brass Artist and Clinician and an endorsee of Reunion Blues gig bags.
+Matthew is proud to be a Shires and Eastman Musical Instrument Company Brass Artist and Clinician and an endorsee of Reunion Blues gig bags.
 Matthew uses his own VAN EMMERIK signature mouthpiece range when performing.

 Matthew is married to his beautiful wife Monique, and they have two son’s William 7 and Patrick 4.

 To keep up with Matthew’s activities feel free to follow him at his website and professional facebook page: